ans-group/docs.ukfast.co.uk/source/ecommercestacks/magento/magento2/rabbitmq/rabbitmq.md

 #### rabbitmq-env.conf
 You need to create the file rabbitmq-env.conf before starting RabbitMQ:

+*For external access replace 127.0.0.1 with the servers IP address

 ```bash
 printf "HOSTNAME=localhost\nNODE_IP_ADDRESS=127.0.0.1\nNODENAME=rabbit@localhost" > /etc/rabbitmq/rabbitmq-env.conf
 ```

 ### Start RabbitMQ
 You can start the RabbitMQ service with the command:
 ```bash